mvolkmann/blog/src/ocaml.md

 let add a b = a + b in
 print_int (add 1 2); (* 3 *)
 ```

+In the call to `print_int` above, parentheses are needed around `add 1 2`
+so that is evaluated before the `print_int` function is called.

 Let's use partial application to create a new function
 that only takes a single number and adds 5 to it.